foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 This same behavior applies for [default profiles](#default-profile) as well.
 A local default profile will override a global default profile.

+> 📝 **Note**
+> Remember that arguments passed in the CLI have the highest priority and will always override the configuration file settings.

 #### Global Configuration File Location
 The global configuration is stored in a specific location depending on the operating system: